jcmurray/MQTT-S-Gateway/README.md

 Usage
 ------
 ####Minimum requirements
-  Three XBee S2 devices,  one coordinator, one gateway and one client.
+*  Three XBee S2 devices,  one coordinator, one gateway and one client.
+*  Linux  ( Windows can not execute this program.)
+*  pthread, rt liblaries to be linked.

 #### Start Gateway
     argument 1: Device which XBee dongle connected